-Euro zone August downturn deeper than was thought -PMIs
+Eurozone's August downturn was deeper than thought, PMI data shows

 Indicating firms were not expecting an imminent turnaround they barely increased headcount last month.
 The composite employment index dropped to 50.2 from 51.4.

 "Employers weren't too keen on beefing up their teams.
 The way things have been going down lately, it's a sign they'll be moving towards job cuts sooner, not later," added de la Rubia.
-(Reporting by Jonathan Cable; Editing by Hugh Lawson)